dsccommunity/dsccommunity.org/readme.md

 Currently the Website is in construction.
 The goal will be to host it in GitHub pages (Most likely), and have it driven through an automated pipeline.

+[Here's the documentation](https://gohugo.io/hosting-and-deployment/hosting-on-github/) that I'm likely to follow.

 This DSC Community Organization is not official yet, and assuming no-one has strong objections with the current plan (emailed to maintainers on July 14th 2019), this should be official by the next DSC Community Call the 31st of July, latest.

 ## Technologies & Getting Started